- Billing automation in OfficeRnD

 This enables a smoother billing operation where members can be automatically invoiced and charged.
-The invoices will be synced with the accounting system and thanks to the payment gateway their payment status will be automatically updated when the payment transaction completes.
+The invoices will be synced with the accounting system and their payment status will be automatically updated when the payment transaction completes.

-When you connect OfficeRnD to a payment gateway such as Stripe, you will soon realize that the payment gateways transfer the charges they collected in bulk transactions in your bank account where each transaction includes payments of multiple invoices and excludes the processing fees.
+When you connect OfficeRnD to a payment gateway, charges will be collected and transferred to your bank account in bulk transactions.
+Each transaction includes payments of multiple invoices and excludes the processing fees.
 This makes the reconciliation process slightly more complicated.

 One approach to reconciling the transactions is to open Stripe, OfficeRnD, and the accounting system side-by-side and review the payments date by date to match them.
 An alternative solution is to use a clearing account.

 Step 1: Create a Clearing Account

-A Clearing Account is an account you use to move money from one account to another account when you cannot move the money directly.
+A Clearing Account is used to move money from one account to another when they cannot be moved directly.
 This account normally has a balance of $0.00 because you always take out the same amount that you put in.
 It may also be called a Barter or Wash Account.

 - Learn how to create a clearing account in Xero.